RinaldoBenaccetta/isidom/readme.md

 ### $byId

-Return an HTMLElement based on getElementById.
+Returns an HTMLElement based on getElementById.
-Return null if nothing is found.
+Returns null if nothing is found.

 #### Parameters